Past Award Recipients

 Nationally Recognized Architect, Class of 1954

 Growing up in Oak Park, Alvin Holm was heavily influenced by Frank Lloyd Wright’s modernist work and Chicago’s classical architecture.
-After graduating from Yale in 1958 and the University of Pennsylvania in 1962, Mr. Holm spent 10 years as a project designer in Philadelphia, while teaching at both the Philadelphia College of Art and Drexel University.
-In 1976, he opened his own office, focusing heavily on restoration work and historical architecture.
-Several years later, he turned to traditional design styles, which is what he practices to this day.
+After graduating from Yale in 1958 and the University of Pennsylvania in 1962, Mr. Holm spent 10 years as a project designer in Philadelphia, then in 1976 he opened his own office, focusing heavily on restoration work and historical architecture.

 As a founding member of the Institute of Classical Architecture & Art, Mr. Holm is acknowledged as an early leader in the rising movement toward a New American Renaissance.
 He has received several honors and awards throughout his career, including the American Institute of Architects Honor Award for the design of galleries at the Metropolitan Museum of Art, and the Arthur Ross Award from the Institute of Classical Architecture & Art.